-- Formulary drugs (your plan's preferred generic and brand-name drugs) - Cost-saving opportunities personalized to your prescriptions and your prescription drug plan - Alternatives ranked by best value - Brand-to-generic and/or retail-to-mail order costsaving options
+- Formulary drugs (your plan's preferred generic and brand-name drugs) - Cost-saving opportunities personalized to your prescriptions and your prescription drug plan - Alternatives ranked by best value - Brand-to-generic and/or retail-to-home delivery costsaving options - Determine generic availability

-You can also contact Express Scripts by calling the Rx Information number on your ID card.
+You can also contact Express Scripts by calling the Rx Information number on your member ID card.

-"How do I use mail order for my maintenance medications?
+How do I use home delivery for my maintenance medications?

-Depending on your plan, you may be required to use mail order for your maintenance medications (those you take for three months or more).
+Depending on your plan, you may be required to use home delivery for your maintenance medications (those you take for three months or more).
 Check your Certificate or Benefit Book for details.
-Note: If you are a member of a CLE-Care plan, you must fill mail-order medications through the MetroHealth Mail Order Pharmacy.
+Even if you are not required to do so, you may save money on your maintenance medications if you use home delivery.
+Please refer to the topic "Are there ways to lower my drug costs?" to find out how to look up pricing information for retail and home delivery.
+Note: If you are a member of a CLE-Care plan, you must fill mailorder medications through the MetroHealth Mail Order Pharmacy.
 Visit MetroHealth.org/Pharmacy for more information and to download a form.
-Even if you are not required to do so, you may save money on your maintenance medications if you order them through the mail.
-Please refer to the topic "Are there ways to lower my drug costs?" to find out how to look up pricing information for retail and home delivery.